Information Loss and Disparate Effects in Network Embeddings: Introduction

-Like \cite{davison2023asymptotics}, we consider graphs generated using a \emph{graphon}, explicitly choosing to consider learning the generative model rather than a specific instance (i.e., edge set) generated from the model.
-We focus on a two-community stochastic block model (SBM) graphons.
-The SBM model captures \emph{homophily} (a well-observed feature of real networks in which nodes tend to be connected to similar nodes \cite{mcpherson2001birds}), and \emph{heterophily} (in which nodes tend to be connected to dissimilar nodes), as well as majority/minority group structure, while being simple enough to make analysis tractable.
-We also restrict ourselves to a simple (uniform vertex) sampling scheme.\footnote{More complex random-walk based sampling schemes, like those used in DeepWalk or node2vec, have similar guarantees on unique loss minimizers.
-We surmise that our results regarding graphon equivalence are likely to extend to this setting; we leave this for future work.}
+Like Davison \& Austern \yrcite{davison2023asymptotics}, we consider learning the generative model rather than a specific instance (i.e., edge set) generated from the model.
+In particular, we focus on stochastic block model (SBM) graphs \cite{holland1983stochastic}, which capture homophily (nodes tend to be connected to similar nodes) and majority/minority group structure, while being simple enough to make analysis tractable.
+Similarly, we focus on relatively simple dot-product-based embedding schemes, which allow for cleaner theoretical analysis.